Written by Terri Reddout

 The terms OTS, two-shot, package and as-if-live have very specific meanings to my broadcast news students.
 To you they will mean nothing or something all together different.
 Chances are you use jargon at your job to communicate information quickly to your co-workers.

 Sometimes we use similes, metaphors and alliterations to communicate messages.
 It’s more than just the content of the message… who says it, the context in which they say it and how they say it… that is what’s being communicated.

 Remember my dad’s dog Raven?

 My dad used to grab Raven by the tail and say “Got’s to cut the dog’s tail off at the neck.”
 Don’t ask me why.
 He just did.
 Dad said it to communicate how much he loved the dog.
 Yeah, I know, it’s a mixed message.

 Once, I shared the story of my dad saying ““Got’s to cut the dog’s tail off at the neck” with a group of students.
-They were appalled at my father’s obvious violent tendencies.
+They were shocked and appalled at my father’s obvious violent tendencies.
 I had no idea what they were talking about.

 When my dad said “Got’s to cut the dog’s tail off at the neck” it was in such a goofy way that we knew he was kidding.
 He loved that dog and would never harm a hair on her hairy neck.
 (Frankly, there were times I was jealous of that dog, but Raven was so smart and friendly, it was hard to stay jealous for long.)
 It was only after that encounter with my students that I actually heard how cruel, sick and demented the phase sounded.
 The phrase communicated one message to them.
-An entirely different message for me.
+An entirely different message to me.